The Emergence of Cognition and Computation: A Physicalistic Perspective: Some afterthoughts

-The physical ``underpinning'' or ``layer'' argued earlier is in the spirit of Landauer's ``information is physical,'' thereby extending it to ``consciousness is physical.''
-It requires no god of miracles or god of the gaps; yet it cannot explain the initial boot-up of the universe.
+The concept of a physical foundation for consciousness, as previously discussed, follows in the spirit of Landauer's assertion that ``information is physical''~ , and extends it to ``consciousness is physical.''
+This perspective offers an explanation without invoking a divine entity or resorting to a ``god of the gaps''~\cite[Chapters~III.12-15]{frank,franke}, although it does not account for the initial boot-up of the universe.

-Let me end this very brief perspective with the acknowledgement that one constant source of inspiration and motivation has been the cooperation with Cristian Calude and his tolerant and open-minded approach, as well as his genuine interest in the physical layers of information and computation.
-This brief account partly presents my recollection of, and reflections on, recent discussions with Noson Yanofsky at his Brooklyn home.
-I am also deeply thankful for many pertinent discussions with Gregory Chaitin, Alexander Leitsch, the late Ernst Specker, among many other patient and passionate fellow researchers sharing a common goal: the pursuit of what every individual one of us, in (in)effable ways~\cite{Jonas-ineffability} calls truth.
-This work was supported in part by the John Templeton Foundation's {\em Randomness and Providence: an Abrahamic Inquiry Project}.
+I am aware that readers might object my pretense to reduce or relate their behavior and therefore their cognitive capacities to LLMs.
+However, there may be some empirical evidence that at least part of the human cognition is steered by LLMs, although we seem to have the capacity to inhibit and decide agains this continuous flow of motions.
+In the Libet experiment~\cite{libet}, participants were asked to perform a simple task, such as pressing a button, while their brain activity was being monitored.
+The experiment found that there was a detectable buildup of electrical activity in the brain's motor cortex before the participants reported the conscious decision to move, suggesting that the decision to move may have already been made at an unconscious level.

+Another difference of human cognition with respect to LLMs might be strong mechanisms of censorship, as well as for rewards.
+The neural mechanisms that underlie reward processing involve the release of certain neurotransmitters, such as dopamine, in specific brain regions, such as the mesolimbic pathway.
+In the 1950s, James Olds and Peter Milner conducted an experiment where rats were given direct brain stimulation through implanted electrodes.
+The rats would press a lever to activate the pleasure center in their brain and would do so repeatedly, even to the point of ignoring food, water, and even their own offspring.
+Some rats would self-stimulate up to 2000 times per hour for 24 hours, to the exclusion of all other activities, and had to be disconnected from the apparatus to prevent death by self-starvation~\cite{Olds_1954,Milner_1989,Moan_1972,Portenoy_1986,Linden2012Apr,Linden2011Sep,Lieberman2018Aug}.

+The Libet experiment provides evidence that a significant~\cite{huxley} portion of cognitive processes is subconscious, meaning they occur below the threshold of conscious awareness but still impact our actions and feelings.
+This suggests that our conscious experience is only the tip of the iceberg when it comes to the inner workings of our minds.

+Moreover, discussing consciousness, feelings, and awareness, the ``sentient I,'' can be particularly challenging, as these concepts are difficult to define and operationalize.
+Testing for them is also notoriously elusive, and it can be difficult to determine whether an LLM or a human individual is truly conscious.
+As Descartes famously noted in his Meditations~\cite{descartes-meditation}, the only thing one can be certain of is one's own existence (``Cogito, ergo sum'').